 Finding a safe way out is always one of the first steps in recovery

-- Write down what truly happened to put your memory and reality back also to look through if you have doubts and want to reach out and get in touch with them.
+- Write down what truly happened to put your memory and reality back and also to look through if you have doubts and want to reach out and get in touch with them.

 - Remove the abuser’s negative thoughts from your mind, and start to put your own in, “I am good enough.
 I do deserve better.
 I am worth it.”
 And keep going until you have removed them and you’re thinking for yourself again.

 - Start putting yourself first.
-When travelling on a plane, if the cabin pressure drops, and you are told to put the oxygen mask on yourself before you help others, you have to be at your best, now is the time always to be kind to yourself first, then be kinds to others.
+When travelling on a plane, if the cabin pressure drops, you are told to put the oxygen mask on yourself before you help others, you have to be at your best, now is the time always to be kind to yourself first, then be kind to others.

-- If you feel ok to do so, share your story with others that understand you, getting it out of your mind space, some people don’t want to out loud.
+- If you feel ok to do so, share your story with others that understand you, getting it out of your mind space, which some people don’t want to do out loud.
 This is normal.
 Write it out and destroy it to get it out, or keep it to refer back to.

-- Connect with genuine people, reach out to old family and friends.
+- Connect with genuine people, and reach out to old family and friends.
 You might have to ditch your pride for this.
-Genuine family and friends will understand and be there for you, step out of your comfort zone and, find places to meet new people, surround yourself with positive people now.
+Genuine family and friends will understand and be there for you, step out of your comfort zone and, find places to meet new people, and surround yourself with positive people now.

-- Dress how you want to dress for yourself, do the things you love doing for yourself and might have been stopped from doing them, go for that run, join the gym, hoover when you want, sleep when you want, eat what you want, when you want.
+- Dress how you want to dress for yourself, do the things you love doing for yourself and might have been stopped from doing them, go for that run, join the gym, hoover when you want, sleep when you want, eat what you want when you want.